operating-systems

 Causes

-• Over-multiprogramming: Too many processes are active, causing their resident sets to be squeezed below their working sets.
+Too many active processes squeezing resident sets below their working sets.

 Prevention

-• Working Set Management: Monitoring the pages each process actually needs and ensuring they are resident.
+Monitor pages each process needs and ensure they remain resident.

-• Process Suspension: Temporarily suspending processes to free up frames for the remaining active ones.
+Temporarily suspend processes to free frames for remaining active ones.